release-it/release-it/README.md

 - With `release-it -VV`, release-it also prints every internal command and its output.
 - Prepend `DEBUG=release-it:* release-it [...]` to print configuration and more error details.

+Use `verbose: 2` to have the equivalent of `-VV` on the command line in a configuration file.

 ## Use release-it programmatically

 While mostly used as a CLI tool, release-it can be used as a dependency to integrate in your own scripts.
 See